metzzo/mancala/README.md

 }
 ```

 The class needs some logic.
 We will simply get a list of the currently selectable slots by mancalaGame.getSelectableSlots() and use the first slotId in this list as a move.
 We need to pack this slot id in a MancalaAgentAction instance.
-Additionally we need to implement a toString method returning the name of this agent.
+Additionally, we need to implement a toString method returning the name of this agent.
 For a more detailed description of the API please have a look at the [JavaDoc](https://metzzo.github.io/mancala/index.html) of [MancalaGame](https://metzzo.github.io/mancala/at/pwd/boardgame/game/mancala/MancalaGame.html).

 ```
 package at.pwd.choosefirstagent;